acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-overview.rst

 models come from a wide range of domains and applications.

-Models may be written in a number of popular programming languages or toolkits, including TensorFlow and R.
+Models may be written in a number of popular programming languages or toolkits, including Java, R, Python(Scikit Learn, Keras, Tensor FLow), ONNX and PFA.
+It is also possible to on-board models pre-dockerized outside Acumos.

 All of the models that a user has on-boarded can be viewed from the :doc:`My Models <portal-my-models>` page.
 Depending on their history, the models may exist in one